balamurugan15/cocubes-message-notification/README.md

 ### License

-This project is licensed under the GPL v3 - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GPL v3 - see the [LICENSE](LICENSE) file for details.